rasrobo/X-Recorder/README.md

 - Search for X Spaces by profile or direct link
 - Flexible timeframe options: 7, 14, 30, 90, or 120 days
 - Easy-to-use command-line interface
-- Comprehensive summary of found recordings
+- Brief description, date, and time of recorded spaces on X in the specified timeframe
 - Automatically download audio and video spaces
 - Error handling for unsupported space types

 ## Prerequisites

-To use X-Recorder, you need to obtain two important pieces of information:
+To use X-Recorder, you need to obtain the following:

 1. X (Twitter) Cookie File
-2. X (Twitter) API Access Token
+2. X (Twitter) API Access Token (required only if searching for spaces by profile)

 ### Obtaining the X (Twitter) Cookie File